teeeg/tklon.com/source/post/2017/may-reads.html.erb.md

 #### _Eliot A. Cohen_, _The Big Stick: The Limits of Soft Power ..._

 I don't know.
-This book is trying to argue what the world would look like without a strong American militiary.
+This book is trying to argue what the world would look like without a strong American military.
 As a thought experiement it didn't go to great enough lengths to convince me that the American military is really holding this world together.

 I am strongly